Cryptonomic/Conseil/doc/Lorre-redesign-overview.md

 Finally the combined IO program is eventually run, executing the effects and possibly failing.

-To make the app definition consistent, most effectful operations (like logging, thread sleeps, reading the system clock) are wrapped into IO, and composed with the rest using IO combinators (`flatMap`, `*>`, `<*`, ...).
+To make the app definition consistent, most effectful operations (like logging, thread sleeps, reading the system clock) are wrapped into IO, and composed with the rest using IO combinators (`flatMap`, `>>`, `*>`, `<*`, ...).

 The streaming elements (be them blocks, accounts, ...) are "chunked" to be processed in small batches, the size of which is defined via configuration.
 This enables database batching operations to be actually used.
 At the same time, the asynchronous rpc calls are done concurrently, so that each element will not actually block the wait for the previous during this operation, but will be fetched together, up to a configured concurrency level.

-The resulting code is currently contained in a massive method called `processBlocks(...)`, which defines several internal methods to decompose the process, and then puts it all together.
+The resulting code is currently contained in a massive method called `processTezosBlocks([...])`, which defines several internal methods to decompose the process, and then puts it all together.

 This means that Lorre code is not well-organized at the moment, yet the PR will be proposed as-is to release the rather sooner than later, with the propotion to refactor it later, in smaller steps, in whatever manner is deemed most valuable.